A healthy substitute for sugar in baking may seem like a contradiction. And it used to be.

 Because it is rich in prebiotic fibers, it is also great for gut health.
 This is because it helps increase the natural probiotics in your gut.
 For this reason, it is by far the healthiest sugar substitute for baking.

-Products will often add inulin, made from chicory root, to help give baked goods the texture of flours.
+Products will often add inulin, made from chicory root, to help give baked goods the texture of flour.
 A lot of keto products like keto brownies do this.

 I personally find that they make my belly feel great once I get used to them as well.